-- § 1.
-The first period to enrol in a study programme starts on 1 July and ends on 8 October.
-Students who enrol for the first semester must complete their online registration on 8 October, latest.
-Enrolment outside the proposed enrolment periods is only possible with the explicit approval of the Dean. - § 2.
-The second period to enrol in a study programme, for whoever wishes to start in the second semester, runs until 15 February.
-Students who enrol for the second semester must complete their online registration by 15 February, latest.
-Enrolment outside the proposed enrolment periods is only possible with the explicit approval of the Dean.
+§ 1.
+The first period for submitting an application for enrolment runs from 1 July and ends on 30 September.
+Prospective students who wish to enrol for the first semester must complete their online registration on 30 September, at the latest.
+From 1 October onwards, enrolment is only possible with the explicit approval of the Dean.
+From 1 December onwards, registration in the first term is no longer possible.

+§ 2.
+The second period for submitting an application for enrolment, for those who wish to start in the second semester, runs from 1 December to 15 February.
+Prospective students who wish to enrol for the second semester must complete their online registration by 15 February, at the latest.
+As of 16 February, enrolment is only possible with the explicit approval of the Dean.
+From 16 March onwards, registration for the second period is no longer possible.

-- § 3.
-The student who has received approval to enrol and who can sign the enrolment contract, finalises this (online) signing within 30 calendar days. - § 4.
-The student wishing to re-enrol, should complete the re-enrolment by 15 February, latest. - § 5.
-After enrolling in a study programme, the student must register in accordance with article 78 his programme units within the following deadlines: - For first semester programme units and full year programme units, registration is only possible up to and including 15 October. - For second semester programme units, registration is only possible up to and including 28 February.
+§ 3.
+The student who has received approval to enrol and who can sign the enrolment contract, finalises this (online) signing within 30 calendar days.

+§ 4.
+The student wishing to re-enrol, should complete the re-enrolment by 1 December, latest.

+§ 5.
+After enrolling in a study programme, the student must register in accordance with article 78 his programme units within the following deadlines:

+- For first semester programme units and full year programme units, registration is only possible up to and including 15 October. - For second semester programme units, registration is only possible up to and including 28 February.